fastlane/fastlane/CORE_CONTRIBUTOR.md

 ### Pull Request Ownership:
 We work in a high-trust environment which implies that anyone and everyone is able to merge pull requests from the community.
 If the PR reviewer feels strongly about seeing a PR to completion, they should assign it to themselves and request necessary changes.

+### Adding Dependencies:
+As we want to keep _fastlane_ moving forward, sometimes that means adding dependencies to the project.
+Please be aware that we want to avoid adding dependencies with GPL licenses to _fastlane_ in order to keep everything as open as possible.

 __Most Importantly__, our community prides itself in our supportive and friendly attitude.
 Above all else, we are always:
 - Polite